Mato1111/WallpaperEngine-Waypaper-Selector/README.md

 # WallpaperEngine Waypaper Selector
-A PyQt5 app that lets you pick between linux-wallpaperengine and Waypaper<br>
+A PyQt5 app that lets you pick between linux-wallpaperengine and Waypaper.<br>
 Intended to be used on Hyprland.

 <p>This app requires:<br>